vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Ego Is a Vicious Loop?
-Let me define ego as an excessive inward focus or self-centered pride, overly emotional attachment to self instead of outward focus on the fruits of one's labor - contributions to forward progress-overestimation of one's impact, emotional attachment to one's past, present instead of perfecting and increasing confidence in action, or self-indulgence, focus internal experiences (immaterial and unreliable - mysticism), or identity.
+Let me define ego as an excessive inward focus or self-centered pride or anxiety, or overly emotional attachment to self instead of outward focus on the fruits of one's labor in contributions to forward progress.
+Emotional attachment to one's past, present instead of perfecting and increasing confidence in action, or self-indulgence, focus internal experiences (immaterial and unreliable - mysticism), or identity.

 > The ego we see most commonly goes by a more casual definition: an unhealthy belief in our own importance.
 Arrogance.
 Self-centered ambition.
 (Ego is The Enemy)